Spyder0918/Spyder0918.github.io/README.md

 # Brandon Jacobs – Portfolio Website

 Welcome to my personal portfolio website!
 This site was created to showcase who I am, my background, the skills I've developed, and the projects I've built throughout my journey in software engineering.
-It also serves as a hub for potential collaborators, recruiters, and fellow developers to get in touch with me and view my work.
+It also serves as a hub for potential collaborators, recruiters, and fellow developers to contact me and view my work.

 ## 🌐 Live Site

-Check out the live website here https://spyder0918.github.io
+Check out the live website here https://brandon-jacobs-portfolio.neocities.org

 ## 📋 Features